-There are total of 3 counties and 1 autonomous county under the jurisdiction of Haibei Tibetan Autonomous Prefecture, including: Qilian County, Haiyan County, Gangcha County, and Menyuan Hui Autonomous County
+There are total of 3 counties and 1 autonomous county under jurisdiction of Haibei Tibetan Autonomous Prefecture, including:

 Geography and climate

-Most of the mountain peaks in Haibei Prefecture are around 4000 meters above sea level, and the highest point is 5287 meters above sea level.
-The southern grassland is vast.
+Most of mountain peaks in Haibei Prefecture are around 4000 meters above sea level.
+The highest point is 5287 meters above sea level.
+Southern grassland is vast.
 Datong River is the largest outflow river in Haibei Prefecture, with a length of 560 kilometers and a drainage area of 15,000 square kilometers.

-The central part of the Qilian Mountains in Haibei Prefecture is located on the third stage of China’s topography.
-It is located in the northeast of the Qinghai-Tibet Plateau and the western edge of the Loess Plateau.
+The central part of Qilian Mountains in Haibei Prefecture is located on third stage of China’s topography.
+It is in northeast of Qinghai-Tibet Plateau and western edge of Loess Plateau.
 The highest altitude is 5287 meters, and the lowest altitude is 2180 meters.
-The area is with an altitude of more than 3000 meters accounts for more than 85% of the total area of the state.
+The area is with an altitude of more than 3000 meters accounts for more than 85% of total area

--1), The Qilian Mountain plateau landform area includes Qilian County and the area north of the Datong Mountain Watershed in Gangcha and Haiyan County.
-The geomorphic area presents a situation of “four mountains and four basins”.
-Between the Nanshan and Tuoler Shan, the Heihe and Babaohe rift basins are formed.
-The Tole fault basin and Mole sag basin are formed between the mountains, and the Tole River and Mole River (i.e Datong River) flow through them.
+-1), Qilian Mountain plateau landform area includes Qilian County and an area north of Datong Mountain Watershed in Gangcha Countyand Haiyan County.
+Geomorphic area presents a situation of “four mountains and four basins”.
+Between Nanshan and Tuoler Shan, Heihe and Babaohe rift basins are formed.
+Tole fault basin and Mole sag basin are formed between mountains, and Tole River and Mole River (i.e Datong River) flow through them.

--2), The lakeside landform area in the northern part of Qinghai Lake is a part of the Qinghai Lake inland basin in China.
-It includes Haiyan county, the south of the Datongshan watershed in Gangcha County, the north of Qinghai Lake and the upper valley of Huangshui.
-The area is high in the north and low in the south. , The north is high mountain, the middle is low mountain and hilly land, the south is the lakeside plain and Huangshui valley.
-The Buha River, Gilmen River, Uhaalan River, Shaliu River, Hargai River and Ganzi River are important source of supply for the Qinghai Lake.
+-2), Lakeside landform area in northern part of Qinghai Lake is a part of Qinghai Lake inland basin in China.
+It includes Haiyan county, south of Datongshan watershed in Gangcha County, north of Qinghai Lake and upper valley of Huangshui.
+The north is high mountain, the middle is low mountain and hilly land, the south is lakeside plain and Huangshui valley.
+Buha River, Gilmen River, Uhaalan River, Shaliu River, Hargai River and Ganzi River are important source of supply for Qinghai Lake.

-The climate of Haibei Prefecture is long cold period, short warm period, sufficient sunlight, strong solar radiation, distinct dry and wet seasons, night rain and strong wind.
+Haibei Prefecture is with long cold period, and short warm period, sufficient sunlight, strong solar radiation, distinct dry and wet seasons, night rain and strong wind.
 The annual average temperature is -2.4℃～1.4℃, the highest temperature is 33℃, and the lowest temperature is -36℃.
 The annual average precipitation is 427 mm, the highest precipitation is 479 mm, and the lowest precipitation is 341 mm.
 There is no absolute frost-free period.

 Population and ethnic group

 Haibei Prefecture is a multi-ethnic region, including Salar, Uygur, Miao, Yi, Buyi, Zhuang, Korean, Manchu, Yao, Tujia, Kazakh, She, Gaoshan, Dongxiang, Qiang, Baoan, Yugu,Li, Dong, and Dai.
-Among the total population of the whole prefecture, Tibetans are the most widely distributed among ethnic groups.
+Among total population, Tibetans are the most widely distributed among ethnic groups.